vapor/docs/docs/advanced/testing.md

 )
 ```

 Then, add `import XCTVapor` at the top of your test files.
-Create classes extending `XCTestCase` to write tests cases.
+Create classes extending `XCTestCase` to write test cases.

 ```swift
 import XCTVapor